The Alford American Family Association

 Click for CONTACT Information

 Russell's description of the conditions under which he discovered the grave and the unusual inscription on the tombstone, "SATC, Meharry Med College", doubly intrigued me.
 As a retired Army officer, I was first curious about the SATC designation, and second, about why the grave was in the underbrush at the perimeter of the cemetery.
 As my research progressed, I became even more fascinated with Clifford Alford and his family.
 This biography should be considered a work in progress as I continue to learn more of this family from my home state.
 I am also working on a genealogy for Clifford's grandmother, Anna Alford, born 1834, Alabama, which will be published on this website.
-My sincere hope is that a descendent of Clifford will find this biography and contact me. - Wayne Parrish, Alabama Cemetery Project Manager, Alford American Family Association.
+My sincere hope is that a descendent of Clifford will find this biography and contact the AAFA Genealogist.
+Use the CONTACT button above.

 Photo by Russell Rubdioux, used by permission.